erichgess/erichgess.github.io/source/_posts/2014-04-16-type-providers-tutorial-part-4.markdown

 Looking back at the `Hello` generated type we built in this tutorial; we've got something which is a bit slapdash.
 That's fine for tinkering and learning the basics, but now that we have that under our belt it's time to build an actual (though still only practice) type provider.

 All this adds up to: starting our code over.
-Here's the fresh foundation we will start from:
+Below is the fresh foundation from which we will build our Type Provider.
+Note, that this does NOT include any constructor.
 {% codeblock lang:fsharp %}
 namespace Samples.FSharp.TutorialTypeProvider